 Following the rehabilitation of 13 schools in northern Lebanon in the first phase of the project, the SDC is expanding its engagement to 15 other schools in the same region.
 The rehabilitation works are being carried out in cooperation with the Lebanese authorities to help them cope with the large influx of refugee children from Syria.

-Reconstruction and Rehabilitation
+Reconstruction and rehabilitation (till 2016)

 - Schweizerisches Arbeiterhilfswerk

 The exodus of refugees from Syria to Lebanon continues to increase dramatically.
 The country’s infrastructure is overstretched.
 In its ongoing support to host communities, the SDC works closely with the Ministry of Education and Higher Education (MEHE) to enhance the capacity of Lebanese state schools and to improve the overall learning environment for all students, including incoming school-age refugees (girls and boys).

 Inclusion and cohesion of host communities and refugee population strengthened and delivery of education by the state has improved for all students.

 Lebanese and Syrian refugee students enrolled in state schools in Akkar area in addition to school administration, parent committees, and local authorities.

 Improved learning environment for 4,500 Lebanese and 1,500 Syrian refugee pupils enrolled in Akkar state schools and increased capacity of state schools to accommodate more students.
 Health and hygiene of students improved through awareness campaign and socio-cultural activities.
 Maintenance of rehabilitated schools strengthened through mobilisation of parent committees, school administration and local authorities.
 Students enrolled in these schools take part in awareness campaign on hygiene and health practices in addition to socio-cultural activities.
 Local communities and authorities actively participate in developing community-based maintenance plan.